garrandall/popular-music-data/tracks/that-way-wale-jeremih-rick-ross.md

 I apologize I don't recollect your name
-But lemme tell you that them heels really compliment your frame Girl lemme get them ooh aahs then I gotta catch my plane Say ya miss me and ya wishing for some private time Girl how could we get that way?
+But lemme tell you that them heels really compliment your frame Girl lemme get them ohaahs then I gotta catch my plane Say ya miss me and ya wishing for some private time Girl how could we get that way?